 hardware), promote your USB drive to the primary boot device.

 Exit from the BIOS configuration, saving all changes.

-though, that you can seriously screw up your system by providing incorrect
+Please be careful when you change the BIOS settings, you can seriously screw up your system by providing incorrect

 Step 3: Booting and setup windows 7 from USB